mohammadaliat/mohammadaliat/README.md

 # 👋 Hi, I'm Mohammad Ali

-I'm a passionate freelance web designer and a higher secondary (+1) student.
-I have completed the IIT Madras School Connect Program in Data Science and AI—an introduction to the IITM BS in Data Science and Applications curriculum.
-I love crafting beautiful, responsive websites and building practical programming solutions.
-I’m always exploring new technologies and contributing to open-source projects—Git is my daily companion!
+I'm a higher secondary (+1) student and freelance web designer focused on building clean, responsive websites and learning real-world software skills.
+I completed the IIT Madras School Connect Program in Data Science and AI, which introduced me to the IITM BS curriculum concepts.

+I have a strong foundation in C, C++, and Java, and I'm building practical experience with JavaScript and Python through small projects and problem-solving practice.
+I've been actively learning and building projects for almost two years, focusing on writing clean code, understanding fundamentals, and applying concepts in real projects.

+Right now, I'm improving my frontend development skills and learning the fundamentals of full-stack development and cybersecurity.
+I like working on practical projects, contributing to open-source when I can, and using Git daily to track and improve my work.
+My goal is to build reliable, useful tools and grow into a strong developer through consistent practice and real project experience.

 ---